aws-samples/aws-hpc-recipes/recipes/pcluster/multi_user/README.md

 ## Usage

-### Configure a multi-AZ networking stack
+### (Optional) Configure a multi-AZ networking stack

 1. Follow the instructions in the [Large-scale HPC Networking Setup](../../net/hpc_large_scale/README.md) recipe.
 You only need to do this once per Region you want to deploy clusters in.
-If you named the networking stack something besides **hpc-networking**, make a note of that as you will need it to set up your cluster.
+If you named the networking stack something besides **hpc-networking**, make a note of that as you may need it to set up some of the recipes in this collection.

 ### Launch the Cluster and AD Server

 1. Ensure you have a Amazon EC2 [SSH key created](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html#having-ec2-create-your-key-pair) in the Region where you want to launch your cluster and AD management instance.
 2. Launch the template: [![Launch stack](../../../docs/media/launch-stack.svg)](https://us-east-2.console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks/create/review?stackName=multiuser-cluster&templateURL=https://aws-hpc-recipes.s3.us-east-1.amazonaws.com/main/recipes/pcluster/multi_user/assets/launch.yaml)
 3. Follow the instructions in the AWS CloudFormation console.
 As you work through the template, mind these points:
-  * The value you enter for **NetworkStackNameParameter** must be the name of your HPC networking stack
+  * The value you enter for **NetworkStackNameParameter** is the name of your HPC networking stack
-  * The template requires you to provide a valid CIDR notation (X.X.X.X/X) to secure access to the login node.
+  * The template asks you to provide a valid CIDR notation (X.X.X.X/X) to secure access to the login node.
 This is because you are enabling password authentication on an SSH connection.
 It is disabled by default for security purposes.
   * The values you provide for `UserName` and `UserPassword` are the credentials you will use to log into the cluster.
 Choose an appropriately strong password!

+**Note**: If you do not wish to import the networking configuration from a stack provided by the **HPC Recipe for AWS** collection. you can use the [alternative CloudFormation template](assets/launch-alt.yaml).

 ### Access the Cluster